shunguang/AutoVideoCut/README.md

 https://github.com/shunguang/AutoVideoCut/blob/master/web/zipFiles/rgbVideoEditorUserManual_v1.0.pdf

-to see the deatiled description of this tool.
-It covers video/audio decoding/encoing, demuxing/muxing, as well as GUI, etc.
+to see the detailed descriptions of this tool.
+It covers video/audio decoding/encoing, demuxing/muxing, applause detection by time-freq analysis of audio signal, as well as GUI design, etc.

 1. Prerequisite pkgs
     - fftw-3.3.5-dll64